sanderdewit/Intune_localadmin/README.md

 It uses Intune Endpoint Analytics Proactive Remediations to schedule the localadmin_check script periodically.
 Once a failure is detected it will run the remediate script to fix the issue.
 Autopilot does leverage a default account during installation, so exception have been build in the prevent this script from executing during this phase.
+During the AutoPilot/PreDeployment phase, the security group will be added, but no users will be removed.
+It will not report an error in this case to keep the logging clean.

 The script expects the following users in the local administrators groups